codetherus/DOcloud-Trucking-Java-sample/README.md

 # IBM Decision Optimization on Cloud Trucking Java Client sample

-IBM Decision Optimization on Cloud (DOcloud) allows you to solve optimization problems on the cloud without installing or configuring a solver.
+IBM Decision Optimization on Cloud (DOcplexcloud) allows you to solve optimization problems on the cloud without installing or configuring a solver.

-This sample shows you how you can build a simple Java application that integrates with the IBM Decision Optimization on Cloud service, streaming data and results between the application and DOcloud.
-You can then solve the model on DOcloud and return the results to your local data model or application.
+This sample shows you how you can build a simple Java application that integrates with the IBM Decision Optimization on Cloud service, streaming data and results between the application and DOcplexcloud.
+You can then solve the model on DOcplexcloud and return the results to your local data model or application.
 The sample shows you the necessary Java libraries and the API that you need to create and send job requests.